CLOEI/Neel/README.md

 In this project, I aim to develop a bot that can automate certain tasks in Growtopia using C++ programming language.
 This project serves as a learning experience in no way I am promoting cheating in the game.

+## CREDIT :
+[Badewen](https://github.com/badewen/) - For item parser and inspiration for this project.